mrkirby153/KirBot/docs/docs/panel/music.md

 # Music
 KirBot supports playing music in voice channels.
 If you do not wish to use this feature, turn the `Master Switch` off.

+For more information regarding music, see [Music](../modules/music.md).

 ## Master Switch

 Globally controls if music is enabled or disabled.
-If the switch is off, the bot will not respond to any music commands and music commands will be removed from the help box.
+If the switch is off, the bot will not respond to any music commands and music commands will be removed from the help command's output.

 ## Channel Whitelist/Blacklist
 Control which channels the bot can play music in.